 This is in many ways intuitive: People of every country get into arguments and fights with friends, family, and peers.
 Every country has extremists and other hateful individuals.
 But in the US, it’s much more likely that someone who’s angry or hateful will be able to pull out a gun and kill someone, because there are so many guns around and few barriers to getting the weapons.

 Researchers have found that stricter gun laws could help.
 A 2016 review of 130 studies in 10 countries, published in Epidemiologic Reviews, found that new legal restrictions on owning and purchasing guns tended to be followed by a drop in gun violence — a strong indicator that restricting access to guns can save lives.
 A review of the US evidence by RAND also linked some gun control measures, including background checks, to reduced injuries and deaths.
 A growing body of evidence, from Johns Hopkins researchers, also supports laws that require a license to buy and own guns.

 That doesn’t mean that bigots and extremists will never be able to carry out a shooting in places with stricter gun laws.
 Even the strictest gun laws can’t prevent every shooting.

 Guns are also not the only contributor to violence.
 Other factors include, for example, poverty, urbanization, alcohol consumption, and the strength of criminal justice systems.

 But when researchers control for other confounding variables, they have found time and again that America’s loose access to guns is a major reason the US is so much worse in terms of gun violence than its developed peers.

 So America, with its lax laws and abundance of firearms, makes it uniquely easy for people to commit horrific gun violence.
-Until the US confronts that issue, it will continue to see mass shooting after mass shooting.
+Until the US confronts that issue, it’s more likely to see mass shootings.